History of CBS Sports in Timeline

 On February 26, 2018, CBS Sports launched CBS Sports HQ, a 24-hour streaming sports news channel.

-At the end of 2019, permission for CBS Sports Radio to use the Eyemark logo was withdrawn.
+At the end of 2019, CBS/Paramount Global withdrew permission for CBS Sports Radio to use the Eyemark logo.

 October 2020: Unified Branding Scheme Announcement

-In October 2020, CBS announced that all major divisions would adopt a unified branding scheme.
+In October 2020, CBS announced that all of its major divisions would adopt a unified branding scheme built around the components of the CBS eye logo, a new sonic branding, and TT Norms Pro as a corporate typeface.

-In early April 2024, CBS issued a cease and desist order to CBS Sports Radio affiliates, instructing them to stop using the CBS trademark by April 15.
+In April 2024, CBS issued a cease and desist order to all remaining affiliates, instructing them to cease using the CBS trademark by April 15.

-The limited license allowing use of the CBS name and Eyemark logo is set to expire in late 2037.
+CBS/Paramount Global has allowed use of the CBS name and Eyemark logo under a limited license to expire in late 2037.